-On the evening of December 12, people of the Jewish faith all over the world will begin their celebration of Hanukkah, the festival of light.
-During these eight blessed days they will remember the glorious miracle of the Menorah at the Holy Temple of Jerusalem.
+Every year in December, people of the Jewish faith all over the world celebrate Hanukkah, the festival of light.
+During these eight blessed days they remember the glorious miracle of the Menorah at the Holy Temple of Jerusalem.
 The Menorah remained lit for eight days with only one day’s supply of oil.

 Let us rejoice and shout Happy Hanukkah and Merry Christmas!
 Let us proclaims God’s glory in this sacred time of year!